 Maria Elliott had suffered from severe Rh Disease during her last pregnancy—a condition that results when Rh-negative blood is exposed to Rh-positive blood cells, leading to the development of Rh antibodies.
 These Rh antibodies travel through the placenta and attack a baby’s red blood cells, posing life-threatening complications such as severe anemia, cardiac failure and fetal death.

-Ten years later when she learned she was pregnant again, her Obstetrics and Gynecology physician Peman Zandieh, MD, FACOG, contacted the perinatal specialists at NYU Winthrop’s Obstetrics and Gynecology Department.
-“With its dedicated team of experts including doctors and nurses who specialize in high-risk pregnancy, modern facilities and equipment, and a Neonatal Intensive Care Unit that can support any complication, NYU Winthrop’s comprehensive obstetrical program was the perfect place for Mrs. Elliott,” said Dr. Zandieh.
+Ten years later when Maria learned she was pregnant again, her physician, Peyman Zandieh, MD, FACOG, recommended the perinatal specialists at NYU Langone Hospital—Long Island.
+“With its dedicated team of experts including doctors and nurses who specialize in high-risk pregnancy, modern facilities and equipment, and a Neonatal Intensive Care Unit that can support any complication, NYU Langone Hospital—Long Island’s comprehensive obstetrical program was the perfect place for Mrs. Elliott,” said Dr. Zandieh.

-The treatments were a complete success.
-Elliott gave birth to her son, Elijah.
-He spent a few days in NYU Winthrop’s Neonatal Intensive Care Unit (NICU) and required follow-up treatment.
-Yet today Elijah is a vibrant 14-month-old who is making full progress thanks to the extraordinary care that he and his mother received at NYU Winthrop.
+The treatments were a complete success, and Maria gave birth to her son, Elijah.
+He spent a few days in NYU Langone Hospital—Long Island’s Neonatal Intensive Care Unit (NICU) and required follow-up treatment.
+Yet today Elijah is a vibrant 14-month-old who is making full progress thanks to the extraordinary care that he and his mother received.